couchbase/cbft/DESIGN.md

 Assumption: this design assumes that once an IP address is rewritten and finalized, the IP address no longer changes again for a couchbase node.

-As an alternative (possible but rejected) design: instead of using the proposed "bindHttp" approach above, we could have each cbft node instead have a globally unique, generated node UUID that isn't overloaded with networking information.
-In addition, there would need to be a separate mapping that allows clients (and cbft's queryer) to translate from logical cbft node UUID's to actual IP addresses.
-That translation map or level of indirection can then be more easily, dynamically changed to handle IP address changes.
-This alternative design idea, however, requires more cbft changes and its extra level of indirection optimizes for an uncommon case (IP address changing) so this alternative design isn't as favored.
-One potential consideration, though, is ns-server's proposed TCMP design relies on using actual UUID's per node, which will need reexamination if TCMP comes to fruition.

-UPDATE: Talked with Aliaksey A., and he's a strong proponent that we use the UUID based approach.
-He has several battle stories to tell where the morale is that the ns-server team wished that node UUID's had been used from day one: wrong version of nodes reappearing with same non-UUID identifiers; failures during of IP-address rewrites;
-jankiness of the address rewrites codepaths; etc).

 ## Adding More Than One cbft Node